whg-training/statistics-course/Introduction_to_GWAS/practicals/PCA_practical/relatedness_pruning.md

 [Up to the table of contents](Introduction.md) - [Back to the previous page](ld_pruning.md) - [Forward to the next page](computing_PCs.md)

+### IBD pruning of samples and identification of close relationships

-We will want our top PCs to reflect the relatedness structure across the majority of samples in our GWAS dataset.
+We want our top PCs to reflect the relatedness structure across the majority of samples in our GWAS dataset.
 Although all samples in our dataset are nominally unrelated, a few duplicated or related samples may have slipped in through the sampling process or through sample handling.
 As described in the lectures, this can seriously affect principal components.
 We'll therefore first identify and remove any close relationships before computing PCs.

-## IBD pruning of samples and identification of close relationships

 Let's use plink to compute the relatedness between samples.
 A simple way to do this would be to use the relatedness matrix that we will construct to compute PCA.
 However, here we'll use genome-wide estimates of identity by descent (IBD) instead.
-To do this we use the following
+To do this we use the following command:
-command:

 ```
 $ plink --vcf chr19-clean.vcf.gz --genome gz --out chr19-clean --extract chr19-clean.prune.in